Building community resilience through climate preparedness

 Climate Atlas Guidebook

-For additional support, Climate Atlas has developed a guidebook containing a lot of great information about working with climate data.
+For additional support, Climate Atlas has developed a guidebook containing a lot of usefulinformation about working with climate data.

 The Intergovernmental Panel on Climate Change (IPCC)

 The Intergovernmental Panel on Climate Change (IPCC) is an organization of governments that was established in 1988 by the World Meteorological Organization (WMO) and is the United Nations body for assessing the science related to climate change.
-The objective of the IPCC is to provide governments, at all levels, scientific information that can be used to develop climate policies.
+The objective of the IPCC is to provide scientific information to governments at all levels, which can be used to develop climate policies.

 1. Assessment Reports